App Settings

 In this section, you can customize what your users can say about themselves.

-Click on User Profile.
+Click User Profile.

 You can customize each section's title, select the minimum and the maximum number of characters and choose whether this field is mandatory or not.